wojciech-kulik/Sample-Projects/README.md

 # Sample-Projects
-This repository contains my sample projects in C# for Windows Desktop and Windows Phone.
+This repository contains my sample projects in C# and C++.

 ## You can learn here how to:
 - use [Caliburn.Micro library](https://github.com/Caliburn-Micro/Caliburn.Micro)